What Is the Hazard Reporting Process

 - Submit the form

-- Have ability to track progress on issue
+- Have ability to track progress on reported safety issue

 As you can see, it’s very straightforward and easy.
 Doing all of this on a guided, digital format makes this process much faster, easier, and helps avoid errors.
 The reason number nine is included above is because it encourages future hazard reporting and allows for employees to "self-close" the feedback process.
 Allowing employees to follow up on their reported safety concerns improves safety cultures.